GeoEnergyLab-EPFL/FractureSurf/README.md

 ## Support

-Email: m.talebkeikhah@gmail.com
+Email: mohsen.talebkeikhah@gmail.com

 ## Getting started

-Open the Residual_Fracture_M08_V3.m code in MATLAB.
+Open the Residual_Fracture_M03_V3.m (for M03 sample) and Residual_Fracture_M04_V3.m (for M04 sample) code in MATLAB.

 Add the directory of the CT-scan images.

-Tune the parameters of image processing to better catch the fracture path.
+Tune the parameters of image processing to better catch the fracture path (for your own dataset).

 Run the code.